apache/infrastructure-website/content/pages/pelican-buildbot.md

 ### Updating your website ###

 Create and update markdown files (.md) in the content/pages and content/articles directories.
-When you add pages or commit edits, the site automatically updates.
+If you have set up continuous integration (step 5, above), when you add pages or commit edits the site automatically updates.